RaminSaljoughinejad/Python-3.0-Course/README.md

 ## Installation

-Installation of Python 3.x and other prerequisiteds such as [#FDB72D](jupyter notebook) are completly explained in the first video/lecture of the course).
+Installation of Python 3.x and other prerequisiteds such as <span style='color:red;'>jupyter notebook</span> are completly explained in the first video/lecture of the course).

 ## Contents